Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 • Serum serotonin (40–80 μg/l).

-Regulation of appetite and fat metabolism It is carried out with the help of the hormone leptin, the concentration of which in the blood normally reaches 1.1-27.6 ng / ml in men and 0.5-13.8 ng / ml in women.
+Regulation of appetite and fat metabolism carried out using the hormone leptin, the concentration of which in the blood normally reaches 1.1–27.6 ng/ml in men and 0.5–13.8 ng/ml in women.

-Assessment of the state of the endocrine function of the gastrointestinal tract carried out by determining the level of gastrin (less than 10-125 pg / ml) and stimulated gastrin-17 (less than 2.5 pmol / l)
+Assessment of the state of endocrine function of the gastrointestinal tract carried out by determining the level of gastrin (less than 10–125 pg/ml) and stimulated gastrin-17 (less than 2.5 pmol/l)

-Assessment of hormonal regulation of erythropoiesis(formation of erythrocytes) is made on the basis of data on the amount of erythropoietin in the blood (5.6-28.9 IU/l in men and 8-30 IU/l in women).
+Assessment of hormonal regulation of erythropoiesis(erythrocyte formation) is based on data on the amount of erythropoietin in the blood (5.6–28.9 IU/l in men and 8–30 IU/l in women).

-The decision on which tests to take for hormones should be made on the basis of the existing symptoms and preliminary diagnosis, as well as taking into account concomitant diseases.
+The decision about what tests need to be taken for hormones should be made based on the existing symptoms and preliminary diagnosis, as well as taking into account concomitant diseases.

 Random articles